 4. Try classic and tasty street food

 There are many reasons to try street food in Vietnam: great value, definitely authentic and tasty.
-It’s a very local way, and you can feel a unique atmosphere when eating like locals around.
+It’s a very local way, and you can feel a unique atmosphere when eating like the locals around you.

 The atmosphere is really unique and authentic.

 Besides local food streets, you can also find delicious food in a traditional open-air market.
-If you have no idea about where to explore street food, just ask your local guides, they will provide the most practical suggestions, and even take you to the right places if you need.
+If you have no idea about where to explore street food, just ask your local guides who will provide the most practical suggestions, and even take you to the right places if you need.

 Travel like a local